actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

     * [Gradle](https://gradle.org/)
     * [Rake](https://ruby.github.io/rake/)
     * [Fabric](http://www.fabfile.org/)
-  * If you use configuration management tools then use them repeatly and/or test them, try to avoid one shot configuration managment i.e. the operation is only run once once  to configure a resource even one you do not expect to change, because it will change and it will break and you will be rushing around trying to figure out what happened.
+  * If you use configuration management tools then use them repeatedly and/or test them, try to avoid one shot configuration management i.e. the operation is only run once once  to configure a resource even one you do not expect to change, because it will change and it will break and you will be rushing around trying to figure out what happened.
   * Put safe  conditionals in your configuration management to do be able to test runs without the worry of screwing up e.g. Ansible tasks:
   * Use the **Guard Rail Pattern** by putting safe  conditionals in your configuration management to do be able to test runs without the worry of screwing up e.g. Ansible tasks: